- 1 Makhane Ki Kheer At Our Place

 - Add 1 tablespoon of milk to the saffron and muddle it.
 This helps in extracting the golden yellow color of saffron.

 - Switch off the flame.
 Add cardamom powder, saffron milk, and raisins.

 - Once at room temperature, keep it in the refrigerator.

 - While serving add slivered almonds and few drops of Kewra water.
 Trust me, this secret ingredient works superbly.

 Special Tip: A kheer is not complete till the vessel in which it is cooked is licked with fingers and is spic spac clean.
 So, don't skip this :)-

-Along with the recipe, the tips and a perfect ratio is shared for making this Makhane Ki Kheer also called God’s food.
+Recipe shared with tips and a perfect ratio for Makhane Ki Kheer also called God's food.